 Ready, Set, Party…yeah right!

 It’s the annual company party and everyone is watching the boss, waiting for he (or she) to break the ice and hit the dancefloor so they can follow.
 Or perhaps they are just hoping the boss leaves early, so he won’t see what party animals they are out of the office.
 We know from our experience that some office get-togethers are very awkward for employers and employees as well as their spouses who know no one.
 You work together over 250 days a year, eight hours a day.
-Now for just four or five hours, you’ll come together to cut loose, put on your dancing shoes and have some fun…after you sit through the awards, presentations and speeches that is.
+Now for just four or five hours, you’ll come together to cut loose, put on your dancing shoes and have some fun…after you sit through the awards, presentations, and speeches that is.

 We’ve found that using one or more of our ice-breakers is instrumental in transitioning from sitting through dinner and programs to dancing the night away.
 Let us know which ice-breakers you want, we’ll handle this “warming up” of the crowd.
+You can even do some ice breaker games for work when you’re in a meeting, to make the meeting feel a lot friendlier and not so stiff.

 Our Favorite Ice Breakers: